 - Brown cane sugar (coconut sugar or regular granulated sugar)

 - Chia seeds

-- Flaxseed oil (or extra virgin olive oil, regular canola oil and sunflower oil works as well)
+- Flaxseed oil (or extra virgin olive oil, regular canola oil, and sunflower oil work as well)

-- Non-dairy milk (preferable soy milk, oat milk, or almond milk)
+- Non-dairy milk (preferably soy milk, oat milk, or almond milk)

 - Pure vanilla extract

 See quantities and complete instructions in the recipe card.